Bryan De La Cruz Player Props: Marlins vs. Phillies

 Bryan De La Cruz At The Plate

-- Among the qualified batters in baseball, his batting average ranks 43rd, his on-base percentage ranks 91st, and he is 90th in the league in slugging.
+- Among qualifying hitters, he ranks 45th in batting average, while his on-base percentage ranks 95th and he is 93rd in slugging.

-- Looking at the 84 games he has played this season, he's homered in nine of them (10.7%), and in 2.5% of his trips to the dish.
+- In 10.6% of his games this year, he has gone deep, and 2.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.